The Perfect 2 Days in Arches National Park Itinerary

 Turret Arch at The Windows Section

-Getting To & Around Arches National Park
+Getting To & Around Arches NP

 Getting to Moab from the nearest major cities such as Salt Lake City or Denver is as easy as following I-70 to its intersection with Highway 191, which affords direct access to both Moab and Arches National Park.
-Travelers coming from farther south in Arizona or New Mexico, or even from as far as Las Vegas, will also find getting here to be an easy road trip on major highways with good access to services.

 Arches is an excellent national park in terms of its public facilities and how well it’s maintained, so navigating this park via paved roads is easy for virtually any type of vehicle, from RVs (just be aware the road can be narrow at times), to lifted sport utility vehicles, to small four-door sedans, and everything in between.